Skip to main content

 Garcia Roman notes, “The subjects in the series are drawn from many facets of the gender and queer spectrum, and these images give visibility to a population that’s generally under-represented in the art world.
 Finding inspiration in portraiture styles of Renaissance, Flemish and Christian Orthodox paintings, the series aims to elevate these multi-dimensional, powerful and proud contemporary figures. “

 Garcia Roman makes extensive use of the techniques of photogravure and chine-collé.
 Photogravure involves using a photograph or negative to etch an image into a copper plate with light and chemicals, then printing it traditionally with ink on paper.
-Learn more here.
+Learn more about the photogravure process.

 Chine-collé is a special printmaking technique in which paper of a different color or texture is layered between the printing plate and printing paper.
 The chine-collé is bonded to the printing paper during the printing process, and is integral to the print.
-Learn more here.
+Learn more about the printing process.

 Beliz Iristay